Description

 About GEG532 – Racing Heritage and Proven Performance

-GEG532 has an advanced twin-tube chassis designed by John Griffiths, built to handle powerful Jaguar engines.
-However, this car is powered by a well-proven MG engine, gearbox, and running gear.
+GEG532 has an advanced twin-tube chassis of unknown origin, and is powered by a well-proven MG engine, gearbox, and running gear.
 Originally owned by Mr. Prior from Bury St. Edmunds, GEG532 was raced extensively in the 1950s and '60s.

 Like many vintage race cars, GEG532’s career was short-lived, and it was stored in a barn near Snetterton until rediscovered in 1988.
 It was then revived by Peter Wardle, who, along with his friend Malcolm White, raced the car competitively until 2004.
 GEG532 competed in prestigious events like the BRDC 50s Sports Cars, VSCC 50s Sports Cars, AMOC 50s Sports Cars, and more, winning three races outright and achieving numerous class wins and podium finishes.